marcosvbras/100-days-of-ruby/README.md

 ## Why Ruby?

 Everything is beautiful in **Ruby**: the name, the logo and the syntax, of course.
 The **Syntax Sugar** is incredible and makes me miss it when I am coding with other programming languages.
 In addition, Ruby has a huge library amount, a large community and is used by big players (like Github).
-So, let's code?

 So, **let's code**?